nvu01/nvu01.github.io/_posts/2025-06-16-waggle-power-bi-report.md

 tags: [Waggle, Power BI report, data visualization, storytelling, LapDog, LapCat]
 ---

 In this project, I analyzed user and pet data from Waggle, a pet-tech startup known for its innovative smart devices for pets.
-After the success of the Lapdog fitness collar for dogs, Waggle launched a field test of its feline counterpart called "Lapcat".
+After the success of the LapDog fitness collar for dogs, Waggle launched a field test of its feline counterpart called "LapCat".
 My report aims to help stakeholders understand how the new device is performing and whether it justifies further development.

 <a href="https://github.com/nvu01/Waggle-PowerBI-Report" target="_blank" rel="noopener">
   <i class="icon-github"></i> GitHub Repo